likelet/cfDNAmodelingCode/README.md

 # cfDNAmodelingCode
 Rscripts for analysis cfDNA methylation level in multi cancers.
 Currently, only code for HCC analysis was released.
 All analysis started with well-imputed methlyation datamatrix from sequencing platform.
+# To rerun analysis
+If you are intreasted in perform the similar analysis on our data or your local dataset, plz git pull the repo directly.
+However, its worth noting that my code for screening methylation martker involved several random functions which may result in a slight different marker list when rerun the same analysis.
+The random procedure includes split sampleset into training and validation dataset, subsampling training data for LASSO screening and perform RandomForest variable selection.
+Therefore, for reproduce analysis result, it is a good option to store the workspaces as well as files and list generated in each seperated analysis to make result or variables reproductive.

 # SessionInfor in R env
 ```r
 sessionInfo()